The difference between light reaction and the dark reaction is mainly due to the following properties:

 Light and dark reaction are the two phases that complete the process of photosynthesis in photosynthetic organisms.
+This post describes the key differences between the light and dark reaction, along with the comparison chart and definition of the two.

 Content: Light Reaction Vs Dark Reaction